microsoft/TemplateStudio/README.md

 * Principle #2: Generated templates are a starting point, not a completed application.
 * Principle #3: Generated templates once generated, must be able to be compiled and run.
 * Principle #4: Generated templates should work on all device families.
 * Principle #5: Templates should have comments to aid developers.
-This includes links to singup pages for keys, MSDN, blogs and how-to's.
+This includes links to signup pages for keys, MSDN, blogs and how-to's.
 All guidance provide should be validated from either the framework/SDK/library’s creator.
 * Principle #6: All features will be supported for two current Windows SDK for Windows 10 release cycles or until another principle supersedes it.
 * Principle #7: Templates released in production will try to adhere to the design language used in the current release of Windows 10.
 * Principle #8: Code should follow [.NET Core coding style](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md)